Senda Elementary School |

 Walking in Moonlight

 This statue represents the image of lost souls at night in a devastated, charred Hiroshima.
 They are walking amidst the ruins, searching for their loved ones by pale moonlight.
-We owe the properousness of the city today to the bravery of those suffering individuals.

 We have erected this statue in consideration of this, and as a token of appreciation for their courage.